Updated on December 16th, 2022

 - Broadcasters.
 A non-compete entered into by an employer and employee in the broadcasting industry is considered null and void by state law.

 When drafting a non-compete agreement, employers are prohibited from setting a non-compete term that exceeds twelve (12) months.
-While courts used to enforce restrictive covenants longer than one (1) year, the only time an NCA term can be longer is if the employee misappropriated company property or breached their fiduciary duty.
-In this case, the non-compete period may be extended another year, but no more than two (2) years total from the date of termination of employment.
+However, if the employee misappropriated company property or breached their fiduciary duty, the employer is permitted to increase the non-compete period to a total of two (2) years from the termination date.

 In accordance with state law, non-competes should only be enforced if the geographical scope is not too broad and does not go beyond the areas where the employee provided services.
-However, sometimes the coverage of the employer is quite far-reaching, and courts have deemed national or global geographical restrictions to be reasonable if the employer built a broad market influence.
+However, courts have deemed national or global geographical restrictions to be reasonable if the employer built a broad market influence.

 - Ch.
 149 § 24L(b)